gregersn/Pyro/README.md

 ## Python bindings

 Bindings between this library and Python can be compiled using [SIP](https://riverbankcomputing.com/software/sip).
-Last tested with SIP 5.2.0, bindings can be compiled doing
+Last tested with SIP 6.3.1, bindings can be compiled doing

 ```
-cd sipyro
-./build.sh
+./build_bindings.sh
 ```

 after building the native library.